Lord Byron: First travels to the East

 Byron racked up numerous debts as a young man, owing to what his mother termed a "reckless disregard for money".
 She lived at Newstead during this time, in fear of her son's creditors.
 He had planned to spend some time in 1808 cruising with his cousin George Bettesworth, who was captain of the 32-gun frigate HMS Tartar, but Bettesworth's death at the Battle of Alvøen in May 1808 made that impossible.

 From 1809 to 1811, Byron went on the Grand Tour, then a customary part of the education of young noblemen.
 He travelled with Hobhouse for the first year, and his entourage of servants included Byron's trustworthy valet, William Fletcher.
 Hobhouse and Byron often made Fletcher the butt of their humour.
 The Napoleonic Wars forced Byron to avoid touring in most of Europe; he instead turned to the Mediterranean.
-His journey enabled him to avoid his creditors and to meet up with a former love, Mary Chaworth (the subject of his poem "To a Lady: On Being Asked My Reason for Quitting England in the Spring").
-Letters to Byron from his friend Charles Skinner Matthews reveal that a key motive was also the hope of homosexual experiences.
-Another reason for choosing to visit the Mediterranean was probably his curiosity about the Levant; he had read about the Ottoman and Persian lands as a child, was attracted to Islam (especially Sufi mysticism), and later wrote, "With these countries, and events connected with them, all my really poetical feelings begin and end."
+His journey enabled him to avoid his creditors and to meet up with a former love, Mary Chaworth, the subject of his poem "To a Lady: On Being Asked My Reason for Quitting England in the Spring".

+Another reason for choosing to visit the Mediterranean was probably his curiosity about the Levant.
+He had read about the Ottoman and Persian lands as a child, was attracted to Islam, especially Sufi mysticism, and later wrote, "With these countries, and events connected with them, all my really poetical feelings begin and end."

 Byron began his trip in Portugal, from where he wrote a letter to his friend Mr Hodgson in which he describes what he had learned of the Portuguese language: mainly swear words and insults.
 Byron particularly enjoyed his stay in Sintra, which he later described in Childe Harold's Pilgrimage as "glorious Eden".
-From Lisbon he travelled overland to Seville, Jerez de la Frontera, Cádiz, and Gibraltar, and from there by sea to Sardinia, Malta, and Greece.
+From Lisbon he travelled overland to Seville, Jerez de la Frontera, Cádiz, and Gibraltar, and from there by sea to Sardinia, Malta, Albania and Greece.
+The purpose of Byron's and Hobhouse's travel to Albania was to meet Ali Pasha of Ioannina and to see the country that was, until then, mostly unknown in Britain.